 The study of deterministic and non-deterministic finite automata.
 Formal languages and grammars including Chomsky's Hierarchy, regular and context free grammars, pushdown automata, Turing machines, and computability.

 5323.
 Computer Methods in Applied Science

+3(3-0)

-Prerequisites: Math 1634 and consent of the instructor.
+Prerequisites: MATH 1634 and consent of the instructor.

 Selected topics from the theory and practice of using digital computers for approximating functions, solving systems of linear and nonlinear equations, and solving ordinary and partial differential equations.
 Error analysis and implementation are studied.
-May be repeated with consent of graduate coordinator.
+May be repeated with consent of Graduate Coordinator.

+3(3-0)

 5333.
 Discrete System Simulation

-Prerequisites: CMPS 2133 and STAT 3573 or equivalent.
+Prerequisite: CMPS 2433.

 A study of the design and implementation of computer-based simulations of discrete systems, and special purpose simulation languages.
 Simulation methodology, validation and verification of simulation models, and the analysis of simulation results are included.

 5353.
 Graduate Topics in Computer Graphics

+3(3-0)

-Prerequisites: Math 2333 and 1 semester of calculus.
+Prerequisites: CMPS 2433 and 1 semester of calculus.

-A study of the theoretical underpinnings of computer graphics and their application to two-and three-dimensional modeling and rendering.
+A study of the theoretical underpinnings of computer graphics and their application to two- and three-dimensional modeling and rendering.
 The required data structures and mathematics found in object representation and rendering, curve drawing, fractal theory, and realistic ray tracing will be used in the implementation of a variety of projects that exercise these concepts.

+5363.
+Graduate Topics in Computer and Networking Security

+3(3-0)

+Prerequisites: Minimum grades of C in CMPS 1053 or 1063 and CMPS 2084.

+Selected advanced topics from computer and network security, including applications and operating system vulnerabilities, cryptography, computer forensics, web application weaknesses, malicious code attacks, intrusion detection, data protection, cyber warfare, user authentication, defensive programming and ethical hacking.
+May be repeated for credit with consent of the Graduate Coordinator.

 5433.
 Graduate Topics in Parallel and Distributed Systems

+3(3-0)

+Prerequisite: Consent of the instructor.

 Selected topics from parallel and distributed programming techniques, and parallel and distributed computer systems.
-May be repeated with consent of graduate coordinator.
+May be repeated with consent of Graduate Coordinator.

 5443.
 Advanced Topics in Computer Science

+3(3-0)

+Prerequisite: Consent of the instructor.

 Selected topics from advanced computer science.
-May be repeated with the consent of graduate coordinator.
+May be repeated with the consent of Graduate Coordinator.

 5463.
 Applied Soft Computing

+3(3-0)

+Prerequisite: CMPS 2433.

-Selected topics from fuzzy logic, neural computing, evolutionary computation, machine learning, probabilistic reasoning and other related areas.
+Selected topics from fuzzy logic, neural computing, evolutionary computation, machine learning, probabilistic reasoning, and other related areas.
 Techniques to exploit the methods' tolerance for imprecision, uncertainty, and approximation to achieve reasonable solutions to difficult and intractable problems.
-May be repeated with consent of the graduate coordinator.
+May be repeated with consent of the Graduate Coordinator.

 5993.
 Independent Graduate Study in Computer Science

+3 semester hours

 6901.
 Independent Graduate Study in Computer Science

+1(1-0)

-Reports and discussion of current and of selected topics of current interest in the discipline.
+Reports and discussion of selected topics of current interest in the discipline.

 MATHEMATICS

-Dawn Slavens

-Interim Chair, Mathematics Department and Graduate Coordinator
+Dawn Slavens Chair, Mathematics Department and Graduate Coordinator

-Graduate Faculty: Bernard, Farris, Fosnaugh, Hood, Knox, Mitchell, Schmitter,
+Graduate Faculty: Bernard, Farris, Fosnaugh, Hood, Knox, Mitchell, Schmitter, Slavens,

-Slavens, Tucker
+Tucker

 Emeriti Faculty: Hinds, Huffman, Meux

 REQUIREMENTS FOR MINOR

 The graduate minor in mathematics requires a minimum of 12 hours approved by the chair.

 COURSES IN MATHEMATICS (MATH)

 UNDERGRADUATE COURSES WHICH MAY BE TAKEN FOR GRADUATE CREDIT WITH PERMISSION.
-SEE PAGES 21-22 FOR INFORMATION.
+SEE PAGE 21 FOR INFORMATION.

 4133.
 Mathematical Statistics I

+3(3-0)

 Prerequisite: MATH 2534 or consent of instructor.

 Probability theory, random variables, distributions, generating functions, and limit theorems.

 4143.
 Mathematical Statistics II

-Prerequisite: MATH 4133.
+3(3-0)

+Prerequisites: MATH 4133 and STAT 3573.

 Sampling distributions, point and interval estimation, hypothesis testing, goodness of fit, ANOVA, correlation, and regression.

 4223.
 Discrete Mathematics

+3(3-0)

+Prerequisite: MATH 2133.